 For a client, a website project nightmare usually results from projects going over budget, running long, and failing to launch on time.
 Then, after launch, a client might feel like they’re left high and dry, managing a new site they don’t have the expertise to handle.

-For an agency, a website project nightmare often results from last-minute changes to strategic direction, or the client not holding up its end of the bargain (by, for example, failing to write the necessary copy).
+For an agency, a website project nightmare often results from last-minute changes to strategic direction, new stakeholders joining too late, or the client not holding up its end of the bargain (by, for example, failing to write the necessary copy).

 When you keep these five steps in mind from the very start, you're more likely to end up with the website you need (while also staying on schedule and under budget).